niannianwgz/NASchecker/README.md

 ## Evaluated Devices

 We evaluated NASchecker on 12 commercial NAS devices purchased between June 2024 and November 2025.
 All devices were running the latest firmware available at the time of purchase.
-Device identities are anonymized; refer to Table IV of the paper for the full manufacturer-to-device mapping.
+Device identities are anonymized.

 | Device ID | Manufacturer | Firmware Version  | Android Client |
 |-----------|--------------|-------------------|----------------|